 Replace inflammatory oils and fats with healthier options

 Fats that are highly processed are unstable and prone to oxidation, which causes inflammation in our cells.
 Since these refined oils are also high in the more inflammatory omega-6 fats, they reduce the availability of the anti-inflammatory omega-3 fats because they compete with each other.

 A high omega-6 and low omega-3 diet has been linked to many diseases like heart disease, type 2 diabetes, obesity, IBS, macular degeneration, asthma, cancer, rheumatoid arthritis, psychiatric disorders, and autoimmune disease.
 The best way to ensure a healthy omega-6 to omega-3 ratio is to remove refined vegetables oils from the diet.
 Check your salad dressing ingredients since this is a main contributor of these oils.
-Only use salad dressings with extra virgin olive oil or avocado oil.

 Avoid the 3 Cs: corn, canola and cottonseed and the 3 Ss: soybean, sunflower and safflower oil.
 Peanut oil should also be avoided since it is highly processed and is sometimes a mold contaminated crop.